isaacg1/isaacg1.github.io/_posts/2023-12-22-recap-m-gittins.md

 In this paper, we decided to build off of three building blocks:
 The [Gittins policy](https://ziv.codes/pdf/wiopt2021-scully.pdf)
-for the single-server queue, dating back to 1980, he [SOAP](https://ziv.codes/pdf/sigmetrics2018-scully.pdf) analysis by my coauthors, and the multiserver tagged-job approach from the SRPT-k paper.
+for the single-server queue, dating back to 1980, the [SOAP](https://ziv.codes/pdf/sigmetrics2018-scully.pdf) analysis by my coauthors, and the multiserver tagged-job approach from the SRPT-k paper.

 The Gittins policy is the policy which minimizes mean response time in the single-server setting.